owlboy/greatpug-public/README.md

 Feel free to use the issues feature of this repository to report bugs or make feature requests relating to The Great Pug.

 ### Change Log
+#### 01/02/18
+* New Years Decorations Removed
+* Moon and city lights restored

+#### 12/31/17
+* Far Back Staircase/Fire Escape
+* Most objects should Respawn when left lying on the floor, in weird places or outside of the map.
+* Exterior Meshes
+* Wood grain direction fixes
+* Mesh improvements on the bar
+* Ambient Lighting Tweaks
+* Bathroom Stalls now have handles and latches
+* Skybox uses fewer draw calls
+* Hole in Phone base fixed
+* Material(s) consolidated on phone base
+* General drawcall optimizations
+* Lighting tweaks
+* Christmas Decor Removed
+* Calendar Updated
+* Disc for 2018 added
+* Champagne for New Years
+* Decorations for New Years

 #### 12/22/17
 * Seat Fixes

 #### 12/14/17
 * SDK Bump - _VRCSDK-2017.12.12.13.36_Public_
 * Martini added ([941101501153505281](https://twitter.com/Pigeonbrigade/status/941101501153505281 "The Pug belongs to OwlBoy"))
 * Occlusion Settings Reverted
 * Lightmap tweaks
 * Material fixes

 #### 12/12/17
 * Downstairs beer taps should work correctly now